Jabolo/23andme-prs-pipeline/readme.md

 ## Overview

 The pipeline performs the following steps:

 1. **Read Your Genotype Data:**
    Reads your raw 23andMe file (a tab-separated file with columns: `rsid`, `chromosome`, `position`, and `genotype`).

 2. **Fetch Trait and Score Metadata:**
    Retrieves trait data and score metadata from the PGS Catalog using a specific trait ID.
+(A default trait ID is provided.)

 3. **Download and Parse the Scoring File:**
    Downloads the scoring file (which contains effect sizes and risk alleles), decompresses it if necessary, and parses it.